San Francisco Realtor Fees

 Keep in mind, the buyer has their own closing costs to worry about, from appraisals and lender fees, to inspections, title insurance and more.
 But they don’t directly pay their agent to help find them a home.
 Instead, the buyer’s agent gets their fee from the listing agent at the close of escrow as payment for “bringing the buyer.”
 (This may change in the future.
 For now, the seller pays the total commission.
 Stay tuned.)

 On both sides of the transaction, agents pay a substantial portion of their earnings to their parent brokerage.
 Depending on the level of experience, up to ~ half of the commission may go to the brokerage company.
-Agents also pay for their own, well… everything you can think of: staff and administration, marketing, advertising, website and online marketing, physical resources like computers, phone, car, health insurance, business insurance, etc etc etc.
+Agents also pay for their own, well… everything: staff and administration, marketing, advertising, website and online marketing, physical resources like computers, phone, car, health insurance, business insurance, etc etc etc.

 So, instead of 6%, or even 2.5-3.5%, the agents’ net profits may be more like 1-1.5% apiece from the total sale price.